hinata9276/FPGA_SC/README.md

 - updating...

 # Usage
 The resources contains MATLAB folder and Xilinx Vivado folder.
-MATLAB codes are mainly used for simulation, data synthesis and file import/export, whilst Xilinx C++ codes are mainly used for Xilinx Vivado High Level Synthesis (HLS) to generate HDL and RTL file from C++ code function.
+MATLAB codes are mainly used for simulation, data synthesis and analysis, and file import/export, whilst Xilinx C++ codes are mainly used for Xilinx Vivado High Level Synthesis (HLS) to generate HDL and RTL file from C++ code function.

 ## MATLAB coding
 THe MATLAB folder contains collection of simulation and import/export fuctions.